 What it doesn’t do:

-Common vendors: MyBCAT, Ruby, Smith.ai, AnswerConnect (with varying healthcare specialization)
+Common vendors: MyBCAT, Ruby, Smith.ai, AnswerConnect (with varying healthcare specialization).
+Learn more about our medical answering service and how it works.

 Traditional Answering Service